jsaintro/publicnotes/kubernetes/INGRESS-CONTROLLER.md.md

            terminationGracePeriodSeconds: 60
            hostNetwork: true
          ...
+         Under `spec` section of the service add
+         type: ClusterIP

 3. Apply the traefik provided yaml for the daemonset

     Note: The traefik docker image on docker hub supports arm processors and will automatically download the right arch.